-Food poisoning can not only be incredibly uncomfortable to say the least, it can be severe as well.
-Here at Mediq Urgent Care in Greensboro, we provide comprehensive food poisoning treatment to our patients.
-Even if you only have a mild case of food poisoning, you can simply walk into our clinic without an appointment to receive care.
+Food poisoning is incredibly uncomfortable, and can sometimes be severe.
+At MEDIQ Urgent Care, we provide comprehensive food poisoning treatment to our patients.
+Even if you only have a mild case of food poisoning, you can simply walk into our clinics without an appointment to receive care.
 This is especially beneficial if you’re in too much discomfort to wait for an appointment with your primary care doctor (or don’t have a primary care doctor).

 What is Food Poisoning?